 There’s no shortage of reasons to love Griffith Park, from pony rides and kid-friendly hiking trails to merry-go-rounds and Travel Town.
-But now you can add beer garden to the list—a much-welcomed addition during the beautiful (yet scorching) LA summers.
-The Roosevelt Café is reinventing itself every Saturday from now through October into a family friendly beer garden that will serve up brats and beers, as well as other kid friendly favorites.
+But now you can add beer garden to the list — a much-welcomed addition during the beautiful (yet scorching) LA summers.
+The Roosevelt Café is reinventing itself every Sat. from now through Oct. into a family-friendly beer garden that will serve up brats and beers, as well as other kid-friendly favorites.
 All you need to do is show up, kick back, and chow down with your crew.

 You Know What: Now When, Where & How